-Here we show you how design features can be implemented to draw the eye to certain parts of your webpages by covering the facets of text, images and buttons.
+Here we show you how design features can be implemented to draw the eye to certain parts of your web pages by covering the facets of text, images, and buttons.

 When text gets too tiring and cumbersome to read, images come into play.
 After all, a picture does say a thousand words as the saying goes.
-Having a large picture on a webpage will naturally draw the eye to it to subconsciously analyse the image.
+Having a large picture on a webpage will naturally draw the eye to it to subconsciously analyze the image.
 With mobile devices, images can be more effective than text because we have an automatic reflex to view and digest images instead of having to forcibly read and digest text.
-That is why blocks of text are usually peppered with images – they are a visual punctuation that naturally draws the eye to them, which in turn means that the eye is drawn into the surrounding text.
+That is why blocks of text are usually peppered with images – they are visual punctuation that naturally draws the eye to them, which in turn means that the eye is drawn into the surrounding text.

 Buttons are much like responsive images in that they perform an action when clicked/tapped on.
 They can also be designed to literally flash and increase and decrease in size like a constant heartbeat effect.
-For example, you may place a button with the words ‘Click here to Contact Us’ at the end of each of your webpages.
+For example, you may place a button with the words ‘Click here to Contact Us’ at the end of each of your web pages.
 This does two things.
 Firstly it feeds into your exit strategy by giving website users a viable option to take (rather than exiting) when they read through a webpage.
-Secondly the design effects of the button draw the eye to it instantly and alert those who see it that an action can be taken immediately by clicking/tapping on it or that this option is available to avail of at the time.
+Secondly, the design effects of the button draw the eye to it instantly and alert those who see it that an action can be taken immediately by clicking/tapping on it or that this option is available to avail of at the time.